anthony-ruiz/portfolio/README.md

 # portfolio

-This is a Portfolio website that was done using pure HTML and CSS It contains Experience, Projects and Contact information.
+This is a Portfolio website that was done using  HTML, CSS and JavaScript It contains Experience, Projects and Contact information.

 Live site: